 Teen Fundraising Project

-The project benefited Foundation Communities School Supply Drive.
-Teens fundraised with a Menchie's Frozen Yogurt Night and through a Parent Night Out event.
-Thirty kids from LHH families attended an evening of food and games with teens, while parents, got some time off.
+The project benefited the Foundation Communities School Supply Drive.
+Teens fundraised with a Menchie's Frozen Yogurt Night and through a Parents Night Out event.
+Thirty kids from LHH families attended an evening of food and games with our Teen Leaders, while parents, got some time off.

 Through their efforts the teens raised over $800 in cash and supplies!

 The teens then led two LHH volunteer activities where volunteers sorted supplies and packed up backpacks.
 They even got to pass backpacks out to the kids at the learning center.

 Junior Leaders were encouraged to take what they learned in training and throughout co-leading activities to come up with projects of their own.
 They were given some basic ideas and outlines, but were encouraged to get creative.
 All eleven Junior Leaders completed a projects and made a difference in the community.

 Ben made treats for dogs visiting the Spicewood Springs Animal Hospital.